bartlettr/opendatawebsites/README.md

-# opendatawebsites
+# Open Data Websites in Canada
-Map of open data websites in Canada
+Map of provincial, regional, and municipal open data websites in Canada.